 SELECT LEFT (Character_Expression, Value) FROM [Source]

-- Value: Please specify, how many characters you want to extract from the Character_Expression.
+- Value: How many characters do you want to extract from the Character_Expression?

-The LEFT Function is used to return the specified number of characters from the given string.
-The following query will show multiple ways to use LEFT function.
+The LEFT function returns the specified number of leftmost characters from the given string.
+The following query returns leading most 3 and 20 characters.

-In below statement, We used LEFT function to return five leftmost characters from the @Character_Expression variable.
-We also assigned new name to that result as ‘SQL LEFT’ using ALIAS Column.
+In the first statement, we used LEFT Function to return five leftmost characters from the @Character_Expression variable.

-In the next line, We set the second argument as 20, which is greater than the string length so, LEFT function will return all the characters from the @Character_Expression
+In the next line, We assigned 20 to the second argument, which is greater than the string length.
+So, it will return all the letters from the @Character_Expression

-The LEFT function also allows you to select left most characters from the column values.
-In this example, We are going to return the left four words of all the records present inside the Department Name column
+The SQL Server Left function also allows you to select the leftmost characters from the column values.
+In this Server example, we will return the leading four words of all the records present inside the Department Name column.

 NOTE: If you observe the second record, there is an Empty space after the Sr.

-Below statement will return the index position of the @ symbol.
-It means, CHARINDEX function will check for the index position of @ symbol in each and every record.
+The below LEFT statement returns the index position of the @ symbol.
+It suggests the CHARINDEX method finds the index position of @ sign in every record.

 CHARINDEX ('@', [Email])

 We reduced the index position by 1, using the below statement.
-If you miss this, output include @ symbol as well
+If you miss this, the output includes @ symbol as well.

 CHARINDEX ('@', [Email]) - 1